Syndromic Surveillance Reporting for Meaningful Use/QPP

-- Is the facility an eligible hospital (EH) or critical access hospital (CAH) or an urgent care center?
+- Is the facility an eligible hospital (EH), critical access hospital (CAH), or an urgent care center with three or more EP/ECs?

-If you meet all of the eligibility criteria, you must register your intent with the WVBPH using The West Virginia Bureau for Public Health online registration system within 60 days after the start of your 2017 reporting period.
+If you meet all of the eligibility criteria, you must register your intent with the WVBPH using The West Virginia Bureau for Public Health online registration system.
+Please be aware of the following:

 After you submit your registration, the Registration Status will indicate "In Review" in the Meaningful Use Registration System, and your Primary Contact will receive an e-mail confirmation indicating that the registration was successfully saved.